HiFashionTech/NeoEffects_library/README.md

 This library was created to simplify the use of the millis() technique on NeoPixel elements.

 # Library Design
-The Library provides two classes: NeoStrip and NeoWindow
+The Library provides two classes: NeoStrip and NeoWindow.
+NeoStrip represents all neoPixels connected to a single pin.
+Multiple neoPixel devices (rings, strips, etc) may be daisy chained off this pin.
+NeoWindow are (overlapping, non-exclusive) subsets of a NeoStrip that support independent effects.
+Developers can add their own effects by subclassing NeoWindow.

 ## NeoStrip Class
 NeoStrip is a subclass of the Adafruit NeoPixel.
 The primary addition is a boolean to determine if the strip's memory buffer has been chnaged.
 If it has, then the buffer should be written using show(), otherwise the show() can be skipped.
 Note that at present (v0.x) the NeoStrip does NOT override the pixel set functions and relies on higher level calls to setStripChanged().
 This is to avoid overhead of lots of calls to set the boolean when changing a range of pixels.